 "A hair comb sends Alex to Japan where he becomes a vampire's mortal lover."

-It all began right here: on this day in 2004 (in the U.S.), a phenomenon was born with the premiere of Lost.
+On this day in 2004 (in the U.S.), a phenomenon was born with the premiere of Lost.
 The first half of the two-part opener set the stage for some very, very curious events, and here's the plot summary as provided by IMDB.com:

 "Forty-eight survivors of an airline flight originating from Australia, bound for the U.S., which crash-lands onto an unknown island 1000 miles off course, struggle to figure out a way to survive while trying to find a way to be rescued."